andrasq/node-microrest/MANUAL.md

 - `router` - the router to use.
 Default is to use `processRequest`.
 - `processRequest(req, res, next)` - user function to process requests.
   No default.
 It is an error for neither a router nor processRequest be given.
-- `onError(err, req, res, next)` - user-defined middleware step to handle errors
+- `onError(err, req, res, next)` - user function to handle errors.
+By default errors result in an http 500 error response.

 A `new Rest` object has properties that may be set:
 - `router` - options.router